 - 9. Complaints: A trustee shall not act on complaints from the public or staff on Library matters, but shall refer complaints to the Executive Director.
 Unresolved complaints may be taken up for Board action if a policy revision is necessary or legal consequences result. - 10.
-Investments in Conflict with Official Duties: No trustee of the Library shall invest or hold any investment directly or indirectly in any financial, business, commercial or other private transaction that creates a conflict with his or her official duties. - 11.
+Investments in Conflict with Official Duties: No trustee of the Library shall engage in or have a financial or other interest, directly or indirectly, in any activity that conflict with his/her duties and responsibilities in the Library.
+When a trustee determines that the possibility of a personal interest conflict exists, she/he should, prior to the matter being considered by the Board or administration, disclose his/her interest (such disclosure shall become a matter of record in the minutes of the Board). - 11.
 Private Employment: No trustee of the Library shall engage in, solicit, negotiate for or promise to accept private employment or render services for private interests when such employment or service creates a conflict with or impairs the proper discharge of his or her official duties. - 12.
 Use of Library Property: No Library trustee shall use or permit the use of property, owned or leased by the Library, for anything other than official purposes or for activities not otherwise officially approved by the Library Board of Trustees.